expo/expo/docs/pages/introduction/faq.md

 ## Up next

-- 👩‍💻 The time has come to write some code.
+The time has come to write some code.
 Almost.
-First we need to install a couple tools.
-[Continue to "Installation"](/get-started/installation.md).
+First, we need to install a couple tools.
+[Continue to "Installation"](/get-started/installation).